 So with that said, here it goes!

 First, let me say right up front I consider Kindle Scout/Kindle Press to be a remarkable opportunity for both established and aspiring authors.
+Having an ebook distribution as a resource is excellent for any author.
 Presently, there is no other publishing platform with the reach and influence of Amazon and Kindle Press.
 That is likely why there have been a number of authors who already had previous publishing contracts with other firms who are now attempting to be chosen by Kindle Press.

 Writing success not only demands a good story, but access to a reading audience, and it’s difficult to beat Amazon when it comes to accessing a potential audience.